andyhatman/andyhatman.github.io/about.md

 permalink: /about/
 ---

-Hi, I am Andy Hatman.
+Hi, i am Andy Hatman.
 IF you need to:
 - Deploy/Admin your LAMP/LEMP web-server.

 ### Contact me